hamm44/InvestmentProcess/README.md

       -quandl.com is a site that aggregates economic data from various sources and allows for simple API calls.
 This site can be used to chart economic trends and stock price correlations.
+      -quandlSearch.R is a file used to search a list of stock codes, filter through quandl data of Google.com and add the files to a zoo file format.
+Can return prices or returns.